 Another common CSS technique is to use the a:link, a:hover etc. pseudo-classes to create different effects when visitors hold their mouse over a link button.
 A good tutorial for doing this is Stu Nicholls' article on ":hover crafts".
 Here's my own basic example:

-1. I'm going to use a navigation bar to demonstrate the technique.
-It's good practice to place the navbar links in an unordered list, so start I'll by writing the HTML code necessary for this button list:
+- I'm going to use a navigation bar to demonstrate the technique.
+It's good practice to place the navbar links in an unordered list, so start I'll by writing the HTML code necessary for this button list:<ul>I haven't declared any style properties yet, so at this point, the list looks like this:

 <li><a href="#"><span>Button 1</span></a></li>